 |Tran Quoc Pagoda on the West Lake, a tourist attraction in Hanoi

 Efforts are also being made to develop 20 – 30 high-quality tourist sites across the city.
-Additionally, the values of local cultural heritages and traditional villages will be brought into play to turn them into attractive places of interest.
+Additionally, the values of local cultural heritages and traditional villages will be utilised to turn them into magnets for tourists.

 Additionally, it will also make use of local culinary culture and promote MICE tourism as well as tourism products based on the strengths of its localities.

 The Vietnamese capital is also working to develop high-end accommodation facilities.

 Director of the department Tran Duc Hai said the municipal People’s Committee has approved in principle 75 high-end accommodation projects with nearly 20,000 rooms.
 As of June this year, there were 3,499 accommodation establishments with 60,812 rooms in the city, including 67 hotels rated three to five stars with 10,004 rooms and seven condotel complexes rated four to five stars with 1,349 rooms.

 Cooperation in tourism development is also a key task of the sector, he said, noting that his department is carrying out a promotion cooperation programme for 2019-2024 with TV channel CNN International.

 It will also take part in meetings of the Council for Promotion of Tourism in Asia and cooperation activities of the Tourism Promotion Organisation for Asian-Pacific Cities.

 Coordination with airlines, domestic and foreign media, embassies, international organisations and travel companies will also be strengthened to hold trips for businesses and reporters from key markets, according to the department.